24-bit or 32-bit float?

 In older systems, or in more constrained processing architectures, an overload could much more easily produce saturation or clipping within the audio engine itself.
 The move to floating point brought much greater flexibility.
 As long as the signal remains inside that internal calculation space, a temporary overshoot above 0 dBFS can sometimes still be recovered later in the chain simply by turning the level down.

-That is exactly why a mix can still appear usable in the session, then clip when exported.
 The DAW’s audio engine can tolerate internally certain values that a 24-bit PCM file simply cannot represent.

 That flexibility should not, however, be mistaken for an aesthetic improvement in itself.
 It mainly makes the calculations more forgiving.
 It does not remove the limits of the final format, and it does not remove the need to keep proper headroom throughout the process.